-In general there is a tension between questions.
-A definition that is too simple may allow efficient algorithms, but may not yield results of biological interest.
+In general there is a tension between these questions.
+A simple definition may allow efficient algorithms, but may not yield results of biological interest.
 However, a definition that includes most of the relevant biology may entail intractable algorithms and statistics.
 The most successful approaches find a balance between these considerations.

-Path graphs
+Path Graphs

-A global alignment may be viewed as a path through a directed path graph which begins at the upper left corner and ends at the lower right.
+A global alignment may be viewed as a path through a directed path graph that begins at the upper left corner and ends at the lower right.
 Diagonal steps correspond to substitutions, while horizontal or vertical steps correspond to indels.
 Scores are associated with each edge, and the score of an alignment is the sum of the scores of the edges it traverses.
 Each alignment corresponds to a unique path, and vice versa.